-national uprising that failed to materialize.
-However, Cárdenas became famous in 2000 because it was the original home of Elián González, the boy who became enmeshed in a tug-of-war between his Cuban father and his anti-Castro relatives in Miami when his mother died during a furtive boat escape to the U.S. from Cuba.
+town tour in a traditional horse-drawn caleta (cart) for less than CUC$10.
+The city's historical fame rests on being the first town in Cuba to raise the national flag in 1850.
+A mercenary force of Kentuckians and Mississippians led by a Venezuelan named Narciso López briefly captured Cárdenas from the Spanish, hoping to provoke a national uprising that failed to materialize.
+More recently, Cárdenas became famous as the original home of Elián González, the boy who became enmeshed in a tug-of-war in 2000 between his Cuban father and his anti-Castro relatives in Miami, after his mother died during a furtive boat escape to the United States from Cuba.